MagicXHandheld/XU10/README.md

 The latest firmware optimizes the startup animation volume and adds 5 new languages, including: France, Netherlands, Vietnam, Italy, and Germany.

-PS:The author is considering whether to port JELOS

 ### **How to eat** ###

 After downloading the firmware, use Win32DiskImager and other tools to burn it.
 After the burning is completed, you can.